flujoo/learning-deep-learning/README.md

 # Learning Deep Learning

-Turning my learning of deep learning into a textbook.
+Turn my learning of deep learning into a textbook.

 Read the book on <https://flujoo.github.io/learning-deep-learning/>.